 - Partnering with a teacher to read that child’s cues.

-Make sure your children are getting enough sleep when they go back to school, especially if you are lax about bedtime over the summer.
-Most kids need between 9 – 9 1/2 hours of sleep every night.
+Make sure your children are getting enough sleep when they go back to school, especially if you’re lax about bedtime over the summer.
+Most kids need between 9 to 9 1/2 hours of sleep every night.

 For teens, caffeine can be a major issue.

-“Between coffee drinks, soda or, worse yet, energy drinks with very high doses of caffeine, kids don’t realize that caffeine is a 24-hour drug that can interrupt their sleep,” Dr. Rome says.
+“Between coffee drinks, soda or, worse yet, energy drinks with very high doses of caffeine, kids don’t realize that caffeine is a 24-hour drug that can interrupt their sleep,” Dr. Rome notes.

 “They need to be in the habit of eating before school, especially for energy that will last until lunchtime,” Dr. Rome says.

-So in the same way, enjoy your child’s latest milestone as he or she steps into the classroom; as a parent, take pride.
+So, in the same way, enjoy your child’s latest milestone as they step into the classroom — as a parent, take pride.